AveekBhatt/movie-review-app/README.md

 The code is organized into three main components:

     Models: Define the data structure and interact with the database.

-    Views: (Note: This part is missing, which is standard for a pure API backend.
-The frontend would be a separate React/Vue/Angular app.)

     Controllers: Contain the logic for handling requests and sending responses.